hankyoung1324/personal/README.md

 3, **Yang, H.**,van Vugt, M. Sticky form of spontaneous thought affect the evidence accumulation in pre-clinical depression (in preparation).

-4，**Yang, H.**,Besten, M, van Tol, M.J.,van Vugt, M. Alpha band oscillation modulates the role of sticky thinking on decision making impairment among Major Depression Disorder (MDD) patients (in preparation).
+4, **Yang, H.**,Besten, M, van Tol, M.J.,van Vugt, M. Alpha band oscillation modulates the role of sticky thinking on decision making impairment among Major Depression Disorder (MDD) patients (in preparation).

 5，**Yang, H.**,Besten, M, van Tol, M.J., van Vugt, M. Differential mechanism of mindfulness and positive fantasizing on the intervention of Major Depression Disorder (MDD)(in preparation).

+### Other ongoing projects in collaboration
+1, **Yang, H.**, Ji, Y., Zhao, J. The role of predictive coding in logographic lexical decision: A simulation study 2, Gimple, S., **Yang, H.**, van Vugt, M. Stuck in thought.
+A machine learning approach for predicting stickiness of rumination in depression

 ### Conference presentations